-The image and reputation of the Issuer are among its most valuable assets.
+The image and reputation of the Issuer are some of the Issuer's most valuable assets.
 The risk of damage to the Issuer's image or reputation is present whenever it is the subject of discussion.
 The ability to attract and retain customers, staff and conduct business with its counterparties could be jeopardised if the Issuer's reputation is badly affected.
-Damage to its image or reputation (such as a perception that the Issuer has failed to address various issues) could prompt the Issuer's customers to direct their business elsewhere, which could result in loss of revenues, see further in the section entitled "Competition".
+Damage to its image or reputation (such as a perception that the Issuer has failed to address various issues) could prompt the Issuer's customers to direct their business elsewhere which could result in loss of revenues - see further in the section entitled "Description of the Issuer - Competition".
 This could have a negative impact on the Issuer's business and its ability to make payments in respect of the Debt Securities.
-Such reputational issues include but are not limited to:
+Such reputational issues include, but are not limited to:

 - the fact the Icelandic State Treasury is the largest shareholder of the Issuer (see.
 "The Icelandic State Treasury is the largest shareholder of the Issuer.
-This may affect the Issuer and its business"); - poor customer services or ICT failures or interruptions that impact customer service and accounts (see "The Issuer is exposed to the risk of breach of security, unauthorised disclosure of confidential information and personal data, or functionality of its information system that could have materially adverse effect on the Issue's business"); - failure to maintain appropriate standards of customer privacy and record keeping and disclosure of confidential information (see.
-Cyberattacks); - statements concerning matters of the Issuer from a high-level representative that are adversely perceived by the public; - failure to properly identify legal, regulatory, operational, credit, liquidity and market risks that are inherent in the Issuer's services (see.
-"The Issuer is exposed to a range of market risks, the most significant being, interest rate, foreign exchange indexation and equity risks" and "Operational risks are inherent in the Issuer's business activities and are typical of comparable businesses"); - failure to demonstrate that the Issuer adequately addresses the environmental, social and governance ("ESG") issues, as increased regulation and public awareness related to ESG related developments involves; - breach or allegation of having breached laws or regulations (see "Regulatory changes or enforcement initiatives could increase compliance costs and adversely affect the Issue's business, if the Issuer becomes subject to increasingly complex requirements", Litigation" and "Operational risks are inherent in the Issuer's business activities and are typical of comparable businesses").
+This may affect the Issuer and its business"); - poor customer services or ICT failures or interruptions that impact customer service and accounts (see "The Issuer is exposed to the risk of breach of security, unauthorised disclosure of confidential information and personal data, or functionality of its information system that could have materially adverse effect on the Issuer's business");

+- failure to maintain appropriate standards of customer privacy and record keeping and disclosure of confidential information (see Cyberattacks); - statements concerning matters of the Issuer from a high-level representative that are adversely perceived by the public; - failure to properly identify legal, regulatory, operational, credit, liquidity and market risks that are inherent in the Issuer's services (see.
+"The Issuer is exposed to a range of market risks, the most significant being, interest rate, foreign exchange indexation and equity risks" and "Operational risks are inherent in the Issuer's business activities and are typical of comparable businesses"); - failure to demonstrate that the Issuer adequately addresses the environmental, social and governance ("ESG") issues, as increased regulation and public awareness related to ESG related developments involves; - breach or allegation of having breached laws or regulations (see "Regulatory changes or enforcement initiatives could increase compliance costs and adversely affect the Issuer's business, if the Issuer becomes subject to increasingly complex requirements", Litigation" and "Operational risks are inherent in the Issuer's business activities and are typical of comparable businesses").

-There is no guarantee that the Issuer manages to address the aforementioned issues appropriately.
-Any failure to do so could damage the Issuer's reputation and make stakeholders such as customers, and investors less willing to conduct business with the Issuer, in which case the Issuer could experience material revenue losses.
-Any reputational damage could have a material adverse effect on the Issuer's business, prospects, financial position and/or results of operations, and its ability to make payments in respect of the Debt Securities.
+There is no guarantee that the Issuer will be able to address the aforementioned issues appropriately.
+Any failure to do so could damage the Issuer's reputation and make stakeholders, such as customers and investors, less willing to conduct business with the Issuer.
+This could cause the Issuer to suffer material losses to its revenue, and as such, its ability to make payments in respect of the Debt Securities.